PungaruStelian/Client-Server_TCP_UDP/README.md

 ## Starting point

-I chose to use C++ in order to take advantage of standard utility classes (such as STL containers).
-However, the overall implementation follows a C-style approach, as I did not use any custom classes.
+The implementation I chose is a combination of C and C ++, to use STL containers.

 The laboratory sessions were very helpful, especially the implementations of the `recv_all` and `send_all` functions from **Lab 7**, which I reused in this assignment.